KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_image_based/README.md

 ## Defining an Image-Based Light

 The `KHR_lights_image_based` extension defines a array of image-based lights at the root of the glTF and then each scene can reference one.
-Each image-based light definition consists of a single cubemap that describes the specular radiance of the scene, the l=2 spherical harmonics coefficients for diffuse irradiance and rotation, brighness factor and offset values.
+Each image-based light definition consists of a single cubemap that describes the specular radiance of the scene, the l=2 spherical harmonics coefficients or another cubemap for diffuse irradiance, and also rotation, brighness factor, and offset values.

+An example using SH for diffuse irradiance:

 ```json
 "extensions": {